Elizabeth Kane: Views on women

 Kane was interested in the role that women played in society.
 As one of the first women to attend medical school at the Women's Medical College of Pennsylvania, she proved to be a pioneer in the cause of higher education for women.
 She was said to have associated with prominent women's rights advocate Lucretia Mott, to whom her husband introduced her.
 When she was newly married, she criticized society for reprimanding women for holding "respectable" jobs and, as a result, driving them to less respectable positions.
 She foresaw a time when women would have a more equal role to play in society.
 She and her husband were both very interested in the cause of women's rights, and he encouraged her to become a political activist for women.
 Her father, William Wood, also contributed to her early interest in higher education.
 He was a member of the New York City Board of Education and worked to open the Normal School for Females in 1870.
 Thomas Kane was supportive in promoting her education and often argued that those pursuits were more important than her responsibilities at home.

 Developing her writing skills, she wrote a "Theory" on women in her personal diary in which she saw polygamy as a sexual double standard that held women to a higher level of chastity than men.
 In general, she criticized the sexualization of women in society.
 Drawing on her medical background, she claimed that sex leads to pregnancy, which leads to many health complications and often death for a woman after repeated childbirths and pregnancies.
 She argued that it was morally wrong for men to expect an excessive amount of childbearing from their wives, and she compared those wives to saintly martyrs.
 She was a supporter of "voluntary motherhood" but did not necessarily agree with the use of contraception.
 In her opinion, women should have the right to refuse sexual advances from their husbands to control their own bodies and pregnancies.

 She advocated for more female doctors who would better be able to care for the female body, as well as sex education for young women before marriage.
+She maintained friendships with prominent woman doctors, including Ida Heiberger.
 She created specific guidelines by which sexually transmitted infections could be dramatically reduced.
 That included castrating infected males, exiling prostitutes, and granting divorces for males and females but forbidding remarriage.

 She believed more emphasis should be put on women's education rather than marriage, which should be achieved when one is grown and mature.
 Kane also believed in educating boys and girls together rather than separately and thought that both should be allowed to pursue outside occupations.
 She strongly supported women's suffrage.